ahmadsohi2005/ahmadsohi2005/README.md

 ### Current Projects

-**SentinelDecoy** — Adaptive cyber deception and real-time threat detection platform.
+**SentinelDecoy** -- Adaptive cyber deception and real-time threat detection platform.

-**Cypher** — Cybersecurity toolkit and SOC workbench for threat intelligence, OSINT, URL analysis, and security log analysis.
+**Cypher** -- Cybersecurity toolkit and SOC workbench for threat intelligence, OSINT, URL analysis, and security log analysis.

+**Campus Lost and Found System** -- A system where students can add lost items and retreive their respective belongings.

+**Ai Music Player System** -- An Ai based music player system which on user behavior gives playlist of recommended music.

 ### Tech Stack